decorative image for blog on php vulnerabilities

 PHP, like any other programming technology, is not exempt from having vulnerabilities.
 In fact, web applications (most of which use PHP) are a frequently probed attack surface for malicious parties who want to find and exploit PHP vulnerabilities.
 This makes being able to assess and mitigate PHP vulnerabilities a crucial part of developing and managing PHP applications.

-In this blog, we give an overview of PHP vulnerabilities, including what they are, how to assess them, and steps teams can take to keep their EOL PHP patched and secure.
+In this blog, we explore PHP vulnerabilities, including what PHP vulnerabilities are, how to assess them, and steps teams can take to keep their EOL PHP patched and secure.

 Back to top

-Common Vulnerabilities and Exposures, or CVE entries include details about the CVE and its impact, which PHP versions and/or extensions were affected, and information on how to mitigate the CVE – whether that’s upgrading the PHP version, or workarounds (e.g., configuration settings) that prevent exposure.
+CVE entries include details about the CVE and its impact, which PHP versions and/or extensions were affected, and information on how to mitigate the CVE – whether that’s upgrading the PHP version, or using workarounds (e.g., configuration settings) that prevent exposure to PHP vulnerabilities

-To prevent these and other risks, teams should follow application security best practices, including:
+To prevent exposure to PHP vulnerabilities and other risks, teams should follow application security best practices, including:

-• Threat modeling via the STRIDE method to find potential vulnerabilities that could be exploited
+• Threat modeling via the STRIDE method to find potential PHP vulnerabilities that could be exploited

 • Risk assessment with the DREAD framework to understand the likelihood of specific kinds of attacks